AceGK/rpg/README.md

-# basic RPG game assignment
+# Basic RPG game assignment
 ## Legend of Zelda

 This is a basic Legend of Zelda styled RPG fighting game created for a bootcamp course assignment